FairwindsOps/insights-docs/docs/technical-details/self-hosted/database.md

 ```

 **Note:**
-If you already have the CNPG operator installed and configured in your cluster, you should set these options to `false` to prevent the chart from attempting to install the operator or its webhooks/CRDs.
+If you already have the CNPG operator installed and configured in your cluster, you should set the `postgresql.operator.install` option to `false` to prevent the chart from attempting to install the operator or its webhooks/CRDs.

 Similarly, we will install an ephemeral Timescale using a subchart.
 Again, this is